-In terms of what BEREC labeled as operational and legal challenges, several NRAs treated the topic of the adequacy of the BCRD/GIA in settling the competition issues identified by NRAs in their market reviews.
-Some NRAs85 underlined the fact that SMP-based regulation may be the most appropriate to ensure a proper regulatory oversight of matters concerning PIA, such as pricing and ensuring fair access.
-To this effect, these NRAs highlighted that GIA would not, on its own, be sufficient to address these matters efficiently.
+regulation may be the most appropriate to ensure a proper regulatory oversight of matters concerning PIA, such as pricing and ensuring fair access.
+To this effect, GIA would not, on its own, be sufficient to address these matters efficiently.

 On the one hand, ANACOM said that the GIA is expected not to be sufficient to address the business protection of the alternative VHCN operators that need to have access to SMP PI to host their networks.
-ARCEP also outlined that there are some limitations as to the applicability and effectiveness of GIA to address specific market limitations concerning PIA, when implemented on its own.
-At the same time, BIPT argued that, when access to ducts is deemed necessary, ex ante regulation is a better framework for the concrete definition of the offer itself (e.g. pricing, reference offer, SLAs etc.) rather than GIA.
+ARCEP also mentioned that there are some limitations as to the applicability and effectiveness of GIA to address specific market circumstances concerning PIA, when implemented on its own.
+At the same time, BIPT said that, when access to ducts is deemed necessary, ex ante regulation is a better framework for the concrete definition of the offer itself (e.g. pricing, reference offer, SLAs etc.) rather than GIA.
 BIPT added that, so far, it has not identified grounds to lift ex ante regulation in favour of GIA/BCRD and that PIA under the BCRD is hardly used in Belgium.
 BNetzA mentioned that the access obligation had been imposed only recently, because some access obligations under the BCRD were already in place.
 However, BNetzA noted that this access did not address market failure in the same way as the SMP-based access obligation, the latter being more comprehensive.